JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [ENIGMASH](https://jacklance.github.io/PuzzleScript/play.html?p=cfdcc6e23f1fb3e9de2fd42fafaf4d4c) by Jack Lance

-ENIGMASH is the Frankenstein's monster of puzzle games.
+ENIGMASH is the Frankenstein's Monster of puzzle games.
 Patching together different puzzle themes within individual puzzles, and then connecting those puzzles together in a single world, it's a marvel of PuzzleScript code and puzzle design.
 Whether Snakes appear in it is unknown.
 Perhaps I am including a game *without* snakes so that the next time I add a game with surprise snakes to my snake article, nobody will see it coming.

-If the suspense is causing you to languish in bed imprisoned with uncertainty, a shadow of your former self with bags under your eyes and your ears, an automaton merely going through the motions until the day comes when you are not *alive* enough to care about serpentine lore, if you find yourself in such unconscionable circumstances there is one way out: you must enter a parallel universe where intelligent snakes play games about insentient humans, and determine whether their ENIGMASH features humans.
+If the suspense is imprisoning you with uncertainty, turning you in a shadow of your former self with bags under your eyes and under your ears, waiting out the days until you are not *alive* enough to care about serpentine lore, if you find yourself in such unconscionable circumstances I suggest this remedy: you must enter a parallel universe where intelligent snakes play games about insentient humans, and determine whether their ENIGMASH features humans.
 Though a redoubtable task, it will be aided by consultation with the eminent snake authority on human puzzle games<sup>†</sup>.
 You might protest - "but such a universe cannot exist, an *intelligent* snake studying frivolous human puzzle games is a contradiction!"
 Actually you're right, I hadn't thought of that.
 Still, we can surmise that if humans did appear in TRANSUNIVERSALENIGMASH, they would probably have the ability to decompose into their component blocks, which can then be rearranged and recombined.

-<font size="2"><sup>†</sup>Liability waiver: by reading this article you agree to take all responsibility for the risks associated with interdimensional research including but not limited to being trapped in an infinite loop</font>
+<font size="2"><sup>†</sup>Liability waiver: by reading this article you agree to take all responsibility for the risks associated with interdimensional research including but not limited to being directed in an infinite loop</font>

 ![ENIGMASH](https://joelthefox.github.io/img/ENIGMASH.png)